danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 * Your application state is centralized and serves as the source of truth when triggering side effects, such as rendering the view.
 This eliminates a class of bugs where the state of a component becomes out of sync with the state of the application.
 * Testing is made easier from the use of immutable classes and declarative actions.

 If you're interested in looking further into this architecture, the [source code] for this app is up on Github.
-I also have another slightly more involved [TodoMVC] example that uses this pattern.
+I also have a [TodoMVC] example that uses this pattern that's slightly more involved.

 [Mixbook]: http://www.mixbook.com